 "Why would anyone do that?!"

 That’s the reaction we get when we talk to consumers about common beekeeping practices and we mention that many beekeepers give their bees “artificial feed”.
-The fact is: artificial feeding is a widely accepted practice in conventional beekeeping.
+The fact is: artificial feeding is a widely accepted practice in beekeeping, and, many times, it is necessary to guarantee the survival of colonies.

 What is an artificial feed?